wysiwyz/project-cyber-monday/README.md

 You received a list from the DevSecOps team which performed a security investigation of the k8s cluster1 (workload-prod).
 The list states the following about the apiserver setup:

-Accessible through a NodePort Service
+- Accessible through a NodePort Service

 Change the apiserver setup so that:

-Only accessible through a ClusterIP Service
+- Only accessible through a ClusterIP Service

-Keywords:
+Keywords: `kubernetes-service-node-port`, `service/kubernetes`

 [Solution #3](./sol_03.txt)